🌿 How to Build Body Awareness 🌿

 When you move, you don’t need to “do it right.”

-You simply return to the sensations that are already happening inside you.
-By letting your body move, breathe, shift, adjust, soften, and release.
+By letting your body move, breathe, shift, adjust, and soften,

 When you move, FEEL.